esp-rs/esp-wifi-sys/README.md

 ## Optimization Level

 It is necessary to build with optimization level 2 or 3 since otherwise it might not even be able to connect or advertise.

+On ESP32-S3 you need to use optimization level 1 for now.

 To make it work also for your debug builds add this to your `Cargo.toml`